blank-zzz/hello-world/README.md

 # hello-world
-For Big Ideas class, just some simple code for Lab 6.
+For CMPINF 0010 (Big Ideas), some simple code for Lab 6.